sdepold/jquery.char-counter/README.md

 The magic `%{count}` token will then be automatically replaced.

-You can also define the number of allowed characters either via passing `limit` or via specifying the attribute `data-char-limit` on the textarea:
+You can also define the number of allowed characters either via passing `limit` or via specifying the attribute `data-char-limit` or via specifying the `maxlength` attribute on the textarea:

     $("#user_bio").charCounter({
       messageContainer: '#user_bio_counter',